richard-vh/iceberg-spark-hol/step-by-step-guides/Section 1: Spark on Cloudera Data Engineering Data Hubs.md

 # Section 1: Spark on Cloudera Data Engineering Data Hubs

-Working with Spark on Cloudera Data Engineering Data Hubs

 Cloudera Data Hub is a cloud service for creating and managing secure, isolated, and elastic workload clusters on AWS, Azure, and GCP.
 It uses Cloudera Runtime and is managed from the Cloudera Management Console.

 The service provides pre-configured templates for common workloads but also allows for extensive customization through reusable resources like cluster definitions, templates, and scripts.
 This enables agile, on-demand cluster creation and automation via a web interface or CLI, with all clusters linked to a central Data Lake for security and governance.